marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/PC/Brannon/Primalas.md

 A neutral passenger on [[The Kilfenora]] and someone who took great interest in both you and [[- Quinn -/Characters/PC/Quinn/Jasper Shatterborne|Jasper]].

-Primalas paid for passage to Seni to research its culture and visit the [[Imperial library of Rheilliwch]]
+Primalas paid for passage to Seni to research its culture and visit the [[Imperial library of Rheilliwch]].
+Primalas has said that he'll go separate ways when the ship docks in [[Potton-Ton]]